Mohitch165/Create-Nginx-Server/README.md

 ## 📄 License

-*Specify the license under which the project is distributed.*
+*This project is under MIT LIcense.*

 ## 📫 Contact